rvolosatovs/fungo/README.md

 # fungo

-Generic, lazy, concurrent Go2 collections, result, maybe wrappers and all kinds of sweet functional goodness to operate on them.
+Generic, lazy, concurrent Go2 collections, result, maybe wrappers and all kinds of sweet functional goodness to operate upon them.

+> NOTE: This is largely undocumented and under development.
+For now it is just a PoC.

 # Usage